interlay/interbtc/docs/rococo.md

 ## Parachain

-Compile and install the btc-parachain as above.
+Compile and install the parachain as above.

 ```shell
 # Export genesis state